(2-minute read)

 Jasher 23:88-90

-And Abraham and Isaac went to her to Hebron, and when they found that she was dead they lifted their voices and wept bitterly over her; and Isaac fell upon his mother’s face and wept over her, and he said, “O my mother, my mother, how have you left me, and where have you gone?
-O how, how have you left me!”
+So Abraham and Isaac went to Hebron.
+When they found that Sarah had died, they wept loudly and bitterly over her.
+Isaac threw himself on his mother’s face and cried, “O my mother, my mother—why have you left me?
+Where have you gone?
+O how, how have you left me?”

 This chart shows who was alive in the year 2086.